PAP327 Particle Physics Phenomenology - Hiukkasfysiikan Fenomenologia

 Oral exam at the end of the course gives at maximum 27 points (weight: 45 %).

-Exercises will be given latest on Wednesdays, notification by e-mail, to be returned following Wednesday before 16.00.
+Exercises will be given latest on Thursdays, notification by e-mail, to be returned following Thursday before 16.00.

 Exercise papers available here (pdf/ps) or from box at Physicum's 2nd floor.